Cheap Lethbridge Car Insurance Quotes

 The Grid is typically used to determine prices for inexperienced drivers or those with certain risk factors.

-The majority of drivers pay less than the rates posted on the Grid.
+Most drivers pay less than the rates posted on the Grid.

 As of 2022, Alberta adopted no-fault Direct Compensation for Property Damage (DCPD).
 Under this system, a driver's insurance company will pay for repairs to their vehicle when a collision involving the car is not their fault.